sohamnandi77/Cpp-Data-Structures-And-Algorithm/README.md

 :star2: Star it | :fork_and_knife:Fork it | :handshake: Contribute to it!

-**Note: I tried to provide the Brute Force and Optimized soluton for each question.
-If you feel to optimize any solution futher or give some suggestion, Pull Requests are always welcome.**
+**Note: If you feel to optimize any solution futher or give some suggestion, Pull Requests are always welcome.**

 <hr/>

-**Sorry Links Have not been updated yet!**
+**Sorry all links have not been updated yet!**

 ## Data Structures and Algorithms